-The evaluation system is as following:
+The evaluation system is as follows:

-- 1) Written exams: They will evaluate the comprehension of the theoretical-conceptual aspects, the formalism of the subject and the ability to apply the formalism, through the resolution of exercises and/or questions.
-In the exam both the reasoning and resolution of the exercises will be assessed. - 2) Continuous evaluation: it will depend on works and problems presented by the students, questions proposed and discussed in the classroom, oral presentation of solved problems or any other method that involves an interaction between teachers and students.
-The continuous evaluation will involve up to 30% of the final mark, as long as the written exam grade and the continuous evaluation does not differ by more than 3 points.
+1) Written exams: They will evaluate the comprehension of the theoretical-conceptual aspects, the formalism of the subject and the ability to apply the formalism, through the resolution of exercises and/or questions.
+In the exam both the reasoning and resolution of the exercises will be assessed.

+2) Continuous evaluation: it will depend on works and problems presented by the students, questions proposed and discussed in the classroom, oral presentation of solved problems or any other method that involves an interaction between teachers and students.

+The continuous evaluation will involve up to 30% of the final mark, as long as the written exam grade is equal to or greater than 4.
 The continuous evaluation grade can never reduce the exam mark.
-To pass the subject it is necessary to obtain a 5 out of 10.